George K. Littleton, Ph.D.

-George K. Littleton, Ph.D., a member since 2011, is an Associate Professor in the Department of Physiology and Biophysics at the Howard University College of Medicine (HUCM).
-He began as an Assistant Professor in the same department in 1975, initially doing research on prostate metabolism.
+George K. Littleton, Ph.D., a member since 2015, is an associate professor in the Department of Physiology and Biophysics at the Howard University College of Medicine (HUCM).
+He began as an assistant professor in the same department in 1975, initially doing research on prostate metabolism.
 During the past 15 years, he has focused on H pylori’s effect on molecular mechanisms of gastric ulcer disease.

-He currently serves on the President’s Committee to develop a Faculty Performance Evaluation Systems (FPES), and chairs the Committee at HUCM.
-He has served on the President’s Advisory Committee on Research; as a member of the Joint Academic Affairs/Health Affairs Research Advisory Committee; Chair of the Institutional Animal Care and Use Committee (1988-2010); Chair of the Faculty Senate Research Committee; and member of the Task Force to design and develop the University’s first Office of Research Administration.
-He co-chaired the Faculty Senate Committee to determine “Institutional Base Salaries” (IBS) for faculty to obtain salary (in compliance with Cir.
-A-123) from grants and contracts.
+He currently serves on the President’s Committee to develop a Faculty Performance Evaluation System (FPES), and chairs the Committee at HUCM.
+He has served on the President’s Advisory Committee on Research; as a member of the Joint Academic Affairs/Health Affairs Research Advisory Committee; chair of the Institutional Animal Care and Use Committee (1988-2010); chair of the Faculty Senate Research Committee; and member of the Task Force to design and develop the University’s first Office of Research Administration.
+He co-chaired the Faculty Senate Committee to determine “Institutional Base Salaries” (IBS) for faculty to obtain salary from grants and contracts.

 Initially in his career, he was a research associate in one of the country’s leading diabetes laboratories at Washington University in St. Louis, Missouri.
-He received the Ph.D. degree in Endocrinology from the University of Missouri in 1975.
+He received the Ph.D. degree in Endocrinology from the University of Missouri.